lgnbhl/BFS/README.md

 specify the folder where saving the files using the `output_dir` argument.

-Some layers are accessible using WMS (Web Map Service)
+Some layers are accessible using WMS (Web Map Service):

 ``` r
 library(leaflet)